SubochevaValeriya/CV/README.md

 # 📝 Soft skills

 - Team player & ability to work alone: at my last job there was a big dependence on the work of the team, but at the same time, I often had to perform quite large tasks on my own;
-- Learnability: I quickly perceive information, and I can also find answers in the documentation myself
+- Learnability: I quickly perceive information, and I can also find answers in the documentation myself;
-- Emotional resilience: I have a lot of experience working under tight deadlines and long discussions with colleagues
+- Emotional resilience: I have a lot of experience working under tight deadlines and long discussions with colleagues;
-- My English is B2, I can read professional literature and watch tutorials
+- My English is B2, I can read professional literature and watch tutorials;
-- Responsibility, accuracy, attention to details and great desire to expand the scope of my knowledge :)
+- Responsibility, accuracy, attention to details and great desire to expand the scope of my knowledge.

 # 📖 Hobbies
 - Board Games